 How is an Emergency Veterinary Hospital Different from a Day Practice?

 To be licensed as a 24 hour emergency hospital under CVO guidelines, there must be trained professional staff on the premises at all times.
-This is different from a certified companion hospital where there are usually only trained staffed on the premises during regular office hours.
+This is different from a certified companion hospital where there are usually only trained staffed on the premises during regular office hours but may see clients "on-call" out of hours where they need to meet clients at the hospital, that has otherwise been closed.
 Emergency hospitals, unless they have dual certification, do not generally deal with routine veterinary care such as vaccination, wellness appointments or elective surgery such as spay and neuter.
 Some may offer specialty services not normally offered in regular companion offices, but overall the focus is on emergency care and 24 hour monitoring on patients who require it.
 Emergency veterinary hospitals work with regular day hospitals through sharing medical records and transferring the patient and medical records to the regular veterinarian once the patient is stable.
 Emergency hospitals are usually centrally located to service many day practices (which makes them financially feasible) within a 1-2 hour radius however many patients can be transferred from much farther distances from communities that do not have these facilities.
 Patients without a regular veterinarian are also welcome to use their services, however they will be encouraged to set up a relationship with a regular companion animal practice once they are stable.
-The Emergency Veterinary Hospital is becoming a common practice model for companion hospitals to provide quality, continual monitoring care for patients who need it the most.
+The Emergency Veterinary Hospital has become a common practice model for companion hospitals to provide quality, continual monitoring care for patients who need it the most.